Connect with us

 C. Michael White, University of Connecticut

-In my work as director of the Health Outcomes, Policy, and Evidence Synthesis group at the University of Connecticut School of Pharmacy, I assess the effectiveness and safety of different treatment options to clinicians and make informed decisions.
+In my work as director of the Health Outcomes, Policy, and Evidence Synthesis group at the University of Connecticut School of Pharmacy, I assess the effectiveness and safety of different treatment options to help clinicians and patients make informed decisions.
 My colleagues and I study ways to create new drug molecules, deliver them into the body and improve their effectiveness while reducing their potential harms.
 Several factors determine which avenues of drug discovery that people in research and pharmaceutical companies focus on.

 Funding drives research decisions